 The meaning of an omen is unique to the observer.
 Everyone has a unique history.
 So, the purpose of any omen defers for everyone.
 An omen is something that “sticks out.”
 It could be a prophecy or warning.
 Or it could be the signal of something positive in our future.

 The critical point is that we recognize a pattern.
 We experience something unusual or memorable.
 The thing you think might be an omen could be an everyday occurrence.
 Omens often manifest in our awareness as a feeling.
 Déjà vu events are a typical omen.
 It’s the feeling that you’ve seen something before.

+Here is where synchronicity and omens begin to sound alike.
 So, almost anything could be an omen.
 The list is practically endless.
-Omens can be unusual weather events like lightning and cloud shapes to encounters with birds, animals, and people.
-Omens are often subtle, like a stranger’s wink or that Déjà vu feeling.
+Omens can be unusual weather events like lightning and cloud shapes to encounters with birds, animals, and people; they are often subtle, like a stranger’s wink or that Déjà vu feeling.